 A common oversight is forgetting that trains stop running around midnight.

 Most trains stop running around midnight.
 After that, taxis and ride-hailing are the main options.
-Availability is generally good, but allow extra time late at night on weekends.
+Availability is generally good, but allow extra time on weekend nights.

 Google Maps Is Helpful, Not Perfect